xdarked/minecraft-bot/README.md

 make a new folder and open a terminal in the folder you just made and type "npm init" then once that's done type "npm install mineflayer"

+put the index.js file from this repository into the folder with all the other stuff then edit it, putting in account info

+to start the bot type in the terminal "node index.js"